 The Index confers on the Index Administrator discretion in making certain determinations, calculations and corrections from time to time.
-In making those determinations, calculations and corrections, the Index Administrator has no obligation to take the needs of any holders of financial products based on or tracking the Indices (such products, "Index Products" with the holders of such product, "Index Product Investors") into consideration at any time.
+In making those determinations, calculations and corrections, the Index Administrator has no obligation to take the needs of the Index Owner into consideration.
+Also, neither the Index Administrator nor the Index Owner has any obligation to take the needs of any holders of financial products based on or tracking the Indices (such products, "Index Products" with the holders of such product, "Index Product Investors") into consideration at any time.